 Visit a British consulate for visa applications.
 Find a British Consulate near you.

-Airlines include: Air Canada, Air France, Air Transat, American Airlines, Continental, Copa (Brazil), Delta, Jet Blue, KLM, United Airlines, US Airways, Virgin Atlantic and Westjet.
+Air Canada, Air France, Air Transat, American Airlines, Continental, Copa (Brazil), Delta, Jet Blue, KLM, United Airlines, US Airways, Virgin Atlantic and Westjet.

 With the Codeshare Agreement between Delta Air Lines and Seaborne Airlines, getting to Anguilla through CJLI is so much easier and also, for our UK travellers, a partnership with Norwegian Airlines for a connecting flight from Puerto Rico to CJLI.